-AP® Computer Science Principles is the newest AP course from the College Board, and becomes an official AP course in the 2016-17 school year.
+AP® Computer Science Principles is the newest AP course from the College Board.
 This course introduces students to the foundational concepts of computer science and explores the impact computing and technology have on our society.

 With a unique focus on creative problem solving and real-world applications, the CodeHS AP Computer Science Principles course gives students the opportunity to explore several important topics of computing using their own ideas and creativity, use the power of computing to create artifacts of personal value, and develop an interest in computer science that will foster further endeavors in the field.
 The curriculum has been pre-approved by College Board's AP Course Audit as meeting or exceeding the curricular expectations colleges and universities have for this subject.

 Quizzes:At the end of each unit, students take a summative multiple choice unit quiz in the style of the AP Exam that assesses their knowledge of the concepts covered in the unit.
 Included in each lesson is a formative short quiz of various question types, including multiple choice, free response, and matching.The course also provides an AP Test Practice unit with a cumulative AP Practice Multiple Choice Test.

 One of the great things about taking a CodeHS course online as an individual is that you will get supported along the way from our community of CodeHS tutors.
 For exercises you submit, CodeHS tutors will grade the problem and provide feedback in addition to the automatic checker system.
 Also, if at any point you have a question, you can ask it through the site and a tutor will respond to help you get unstuck.
 Tutors normall answer questions very quickly, usually in a few hours.

 The course is meant to be taken online as a self-paced course.
 We recommend setting a schedule to complete the course.
 Students complete the course in a wide range of time periods, but we would recommend 9 months to complete the course.
 You will have access to the course and tutor grading and help for a year.